Andrettin/Wyrmsun/readme.txt

 - Combat now features a flanking malus to evasion (only applies to organic units).
 - Fixed erroneous message about supply when upgrading units.
 - Added Dwarven Yale Rider (graphics by b_o).
+- Fauna will now feed on the appropriate sorts of food.

 * Upgrades
 - Added Masonry upgrade (increases building HP and armor, and allows upgrade to guard towers) for the Dwarves, Goblins and Teutons (graphics by Leo).